-To help address these questions, the National Academies of Sciences, Engineering, and Medicine (NASEM) report examined more than 800 peer-reviewed studies and compiled their findings.
+To help address these questions, the National Academies of Sciences, Engineering, and Medicine (NASEM) report examined over 800 peer-reviewed studies and compiled their findings.

-This report summarized what is known about the health risks and benefits of e-cigarettes and determined the strength of evidence for each of the conclusions.
+This report summarized what is known about the health risks and benefits of e-cigarettes.
+It also determined the strength of evidence for each of the conclusions.